Elisabeth Bumiller: Career

 Bumiller began her career at the Miami Herald.
 Her first journalism job in Washington was party reporter for The Washington Post's "Style" section, where she covered Washington society.
 In this role, Bumiller followed First Lady Nancy Reagan to the wedding of Charles, Prince of Wales, and Lady Diana Spencer.

 In 1985, Bumiller moved to India and continued to write for the Style section of the Post.
 She also wrote her first book, May You Be the Mother of a Hundred Sons (Ballantine, 1991), described as "examination of daily life for women in India."
 In 1989, when her husband Steven R. Weisman became Tokyo bureau chief for the Times, the couple moved again to Japan, where Bumiller continued to work for the Post and also began work on a second book, The Secrets of Mariko (Vintage, 1996).

-In 1992, Bumiller and Weisman moved to New York, where Weisman took up the post as deputy foreign editor for the Times.
+In 1992, Bumiller and Weisman moved to New York, where Weisman took up the post of deputy foreign editor for the Times.
 In 1995, Bumiller joined her husband at the Times, as a general assignment metro reporter.

 From fall 1999 until 2001, Bumiller became New York City Hall bureau chief, where she covered the mayoral administration of Rudolph Giuliani and Giuliani's abortive 2000 bid for the U.S. Senate against Hillary Clinton.
 During this time, Bumiller was a contributor to the "Public Lives" column, which profiled city officials.

-In 2001, Bumiller was promoted to White House correspondent for the Times, serving in that role from September 10, 2001 to 2006.
-Weisman followed her to become the paper's senior diplomatic correspondent for the Times.
+In 2001, Bumiller was promoted to White House correspondent for the Times, serving in that role from September 10, 2001, to 2006.
+Weisman followed her to become the senior diplomatic correspondent for the Times.

 Bumiller was criticized by Eric Boehlert and Glenn Greenwald for failing to question George W. Bush on the run-up to the Iraq War.
-Reflecting on a March 6, 2003 presidential press conference before the invasion of Iraq, Bumiller said: "I think we were very deferential because ... it's live, it's very intense, it's frightening to stand up there.
+Reflecting on a March 6, 2003, presidential press conference before the invasion of Iraq, Bumiller said: "I think we were very deferential because ... it's live, it's very intense, it's frightening to stand up there.
 Think about it, you're standing up on prime-time live TV asking the president of the United States a question when the country's about to go to war.
 There was a very serious, somber tone that evening, and no one wanted to get into an argument with the president at this very serious time."
 At a panel discussion sponsored by Northwestern's Medill School of Journalism in November 2004, Bumiller stated: "You can't just say the president is lying...You can in an editorial, but I'm sorry, you can't in a news column...You can say Mr. Bush's statement was not factually accurate.
 You can't say the president is lying—that's a judgment call."